 Our Unique Approach to Fountain Design

-CMS acts exclusively as a fountain design consultant and like most architectural firms is structured for consultation, document production, and construction administration.
+CMS acts exclusively as a fountain design consultant and like most architectural firms is structured for consultation, document production, and design and construction administration.
 As such, we are dedicated advocates for architects and their clients.
-We are not involved with installation or component supply and have no incentive to impose proprietary conceptual design or materials onto a project.
-Our design process is a collaborative effort, enabling CMS to execute a scope of work harmonious with client needs while addressing environmental, architectural, technical and budgetary concerns.
+By not providing installation services, component supply, or proprietary designs, we are able to utilize a wide range of options to unique challenges.

 We produce discrete sets of biddable fountain mechanical and electrical drawings.
-Our documentation has been our trademark since 1970 - always noteworthy for its unique style and comprehensiveness.
-Repeat clientele provide more than 80% of our work and recognize the difference that truly complete construction documents can make, by easing communication among team members and reducing mistakes and costs in the field.
+Our documentation is noteworthy for its comprehensive approach and unique style.
+Repeat clients provide more than 80% of our work, clients who recognize the difference a truly complete set of construction documents can make, by easing communication among team members and reducing costs in the field.

 Our available Scope of Services meshes well with the professional services of our clients.
 With decades of experience in the architectural community we are conversant with the issues, interests, and methodology of our clients.
 CMS has helped pioneer everything from in-house production techniques to water reclamation and LEED certification.